 This Irish language translation of the spooky German poem "Der Erlkönig" is dramatically voiced for some extra horror.

-Eoin Mc Evoy, who is an Educational Technologist at the University College Dublin School of Irish, Celtic Studies and Folklore, has shared his stunning Irish language translation of Johann Wolfgang von Goethe's poem "Der Erlkönig" to help get us all thoroughly spooked before Halloween.
+Eoin Mc Evoy, who is an Educational Technologist at the University College Dublin School of Irish, Celtic Studies and Folklore, created a stunning Irish language translation of Johann Wolfgang von Goethe's poem "Der Erlkönig" and it's helping to get us all thoroughly spooked before Halloween.

 "This terrifying 18th-century poem is as exciting today as it was the year it was written by Germany's most famous poet Johann Wolfgang von Goethe.